aces/Loris/README.md

 This Readme covers installation of the <b>16.1</b> LORIS release on <b>Ubuntu</b>.
 ([CentOS Readme also available](https://github.com/aces/Loris/blob/16.1-dev/README.CentOS6.md)).

-If you are looking to install a stable release, please consult the [Releases page](https://github.com/aces/Loris/releases) and the Readme for the last stable release.

 Please consult the [LORIS Wiki Setup Guide](https://github.com/aces/Loris/wiki/Setup) notes on this [Install process](https://github.com/aces/Loris/wiki/Install-Script) for more information not included in this Readme.
 The [LORIS Developers mailing list](http://www.bic.mni.mcgill.ca/mailman/listinfo/loris-dev) may also provide installation guidance not covered in the Wiki.

 # Prerequisites for Installation